Separate Yourself From Investor-Owned Utilities With Solar

-In the united states, IOUs cover about three-thirds of America’s utility customers.
-This statistic is even more significant, given that there are only 168 IOUs.
+In the United States, IOUs cover about two-thirds of America’s utility customers.
+This statistic is even more significant given that there are only 168 IOUs.

 Residential Solar Panels: an Electricity Game Changer

-Most states don’t have open-market utilities and Investor-owned utilities have a reputation of being more expensive.
-Meaning customers are stuck with the utility district their home falls under, which often ends up being an IOU.
+Most states don’t have open-market utilities and investor-owned utilities have a reputation of being more expensive.
+This means that customers are stuck with the utility district their home falls under, which often ends up being an IOU.